 Cint monitors the frequency of participation of all panel members.
 Every panelist is also given a score based on their responsiveness.

-Cint’s insight exchange marketplace holds detailed data for each panelist about the surveys that they have participated in; therefore, a panelist can easily be included or excluded in a specific survey.
+Cint’s insights exchange marketplace holds detailed data for each panelist about the surveys that they have participated in; therefore, a panelist can easily be included or excluded in a specific survey.
 Each panel owner can choose a desired ‘quarantine period’ (i.e. the time between survey invitations) to ensure panelists do not receive too many survey invitations.